 Grandparents are like the tree in our story.
 They often lead a quiet life once their own children are grown and out of the house.
 They long for their adult children to return for a home-cooked meal, reminiscing about stories of growing up.

 Becoming a grandparent is a rite of passage, a long-awaited reward.
 They want to shower love on their grandchildren.
 They see the good in them and often see nothing but how wonderful they are.
-It is not the intent of these family members to contribute to
+It is not the intent of these family members to contribute to the family dysfunction by helping their much-loved grandchild.

 For a very long time, the tree in the story would give and give and give to the main character.
 Leaves would give him shade to rest under.
 Its branches were a place for the boy to climb and its apples something for him to eat.
 The tree graciously shared all that it could with the boy when he came to visit.
 And the boy loved everything the tree had to offer.
 The tree would look forward to his visits.

 When my children were young, excitement flared at the mere thought of seeing their grandparents.
 My son and daughter loved rides on the tractor with my father.
 They enjoyed the delicious meals that my mother cooked for them.
 My parents provided them with an unconditional love that built a lifetime of memories.
-They gave
+They gave to my son and daughter for the joy of giving.
+My parents, in turn, felt the same adoration and endearment from my children.

 In “The Giving Tree”, the boy continued to visit the tree as he got older.
 The relationship started to shift from one of mutual love to a desire for material things.
 The tree continued to give to the boy, giving him apples to sell when he needed money.
 When he desired wood to build his home, the tree gave its branches.
-It gave its trunk to carve a boat out of when he wanted to
+It gave its trunk to carve a boat out of when he wanted to get away.

 The relationship became one where the boy kept taking and taking to meet his needs.
 After the tree had barely anything left to give, it provided a stump for him to sit on when he tired.
 The tree gave more than it could give without an ounce of gratitude in return.

 Psychologically speaking, one might compare the boy to a narcissistic taker, while the tree exemplifies a compulsive enabler.
 This type of interaction will never manifest a healthy bond between any two people.
-It is merely goodness being taken advantage of
+It is merely goodness being taken advantage of.

 As our loved ones start to struggle with substance abuse, we see this same pattern.
 When the child is aware their parents are on to them, they often go to their grandparents because they are “the weaker link.”
 Grandparents are more compassionate and forgiving.
 They give whatever it takes to see their grandchildren smiling and happy.